Disentangled Inference for GANs with Latently Invertible Autoencoder: Related Work

 It is worth noting that the reconstruction task we focus here is different from the recent work of representation learning which learns features for recognition and classification using adversarial inference~\citep{ALI2017,BiGAN2017, BigBiGAN2019}.
-Our primary goal is to learn latent codes of real images and further faithfully to reconstruct real images from latent codes for downstream tasks like image editing.
-The performance of image editing completely depends on reconstruction precision whereas the work of adversarial inference such as ~\cite{ALI2017,BiGAN2017, BigBiGAN2019} prefers to learn high-level semantic features that are favorable of classification task.
-The goals are essentially different.
+Our primary goal is to infer latent code of a real image and faithfully reconstruct it for the downstream image editing tasks.
+The performance of image editing completely depends on the reconstruction precision whereas the works of adversarial inference such as ~\cite{ALI2017,BiGAN2017, BigBiGAN2019} focus on learning high-level semantic features for classification task.
+The goals are substantially different.

-We are aware that a concurrent work, called Adversarial Latent Auto-Encoders (ALAE)~\citep{ALAE2020}, proposed a similar idea to ours.
+We are aware that a concurrent work, called Adversarial Latent Auto-Encoders (ALAE)~\citep{ALAE2020} proposed a similar idea to ours.
 There are four critical differences between ALAE and our LIA method.
 First, ALAE uses the style-based encoder that is more complex than ours.
 For LIA, there is no special constraint to the architecture of the encoder.
 Second, the encoder of ALAE is also the main module for feature extraction used in reconstruction loss and the discriminator, which allows the end-to-end training of the whole algorithm.
-However, LIA can be integrated with any GAN frameworks due to its much more flexible modular design and the scheme of the two-stage training.
+However, LIA can be integrated with other GAN frameworks due to its much more flexible modular design and the scheme of the two-stage training.
 Third, we explicitly interpret and reveal the underlying reason why GAN inference needs to be performed in the deterministic $\bm y$-space instead of the stochastic $\bm z$-space.
 Finally, the $\bm y$-space and the $\bm z$-space are exactly invertible for LIA, which provides a convenient way of investigating one from another.
-We will demonstrate the application of this invertibility in the experiment section.
+We will demonstrate the application of GAN inversion in the experiment section.